 Commander Andy Benford was the living and breathing embodiment of Tom Clancy novels while many of us were still cutting our war gaming teeth on the likes of Risk, Stratego and Axis & Allies.
 (Okay, maybe also Panzer Blitz if you weren’t a total wimp.)
 Benford saw service aboard diesel-electric submarines, a nuclear-powered hunter-killer submarine and a nuclear-powered Polaris ballistic missile submarine, all during the Cold War.
 He retired from service in 1993.

-He also designed a game, They Come Unseen by Osprey Publishing.
+He also designed a game, They Come Unseen by Osprey Games.

 Who better than a retired Cold War submariner to design a game that simulates the cat and mouse interactions between Soviet destroyers and NATO submarines in the stormy, icy waters of the Barents Sea?
 They Come Unseen does just that with palpably tense and exciting game play.
 That is when you’re not trying to clarify a rule in the 10-page FAQ.